tomikng/ts-fullstack-monorepo-starter/apps/web/README.md

-# Web Application (Frontend)
+# Web Application

-This is the frontend application of TheNotz project built with Next.js and shadcn/ui components.
+This is the frontend application of Fullstack Monorepo Starter project built with Next.js and shadcn/ui components.

 ## Getting Started